Which? Car Survey

 Why bother?
 Because while our in-depth lab tests reveal a car’s strengths and weaknesses, they won’t tell us what it’s like to live with – and that’s where you come in.

-Thanks to the information you share with us, we can reveal which cars and car brands are the most and least reliable, what faults a car's likely to have and how much it's likely to set you back at your local garage.
+Thanks to the information you share with us, we can reveal which cars and car brands are the most and least reliable and what faults a car's likely to have.

 This means when the time comes to buy your next car, you can use our research to avoid an unreliable model that's going to leave you stranded at the side of the road.

 Every year, tens of thousands of people complete our annual Which?
 Car Survey.
-The information you provide is crucial, as we use it to help find the best new and used cars.
+The information you provide is crucial.
+Please complete the Which Car Survey and you will also have a chance of winning £2,500.

 How the Which?
 Car Survey helps you